Page updated 17 January 2023; Burlington Presbyterian Church

 The Great Ends of the Church

-The Presbyterian Book of Order (F-1.0304) defines the six Great Ends of the Church as:
+The Presbyterian Book of Order (F-1.0304) defines six Great Ends of the Church as:

 Food Justice